Chart Color Schemes

 Brookwater demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Brookwater's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 39.3% hold university qualifications, compared to 18.8% in the SA4 region and 20.6% in the SA3 area.
-Bachelor degrees are most common at 24.4%, followed by postgraduate qualifications (11.4%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 32.0% of residents aged 15+ holding such qualifications - advanced diplomas account for 14.0% and certificates for 18.0%.
+Among residents aged 15+, 39.3% have university qualifications, compared to 18.8% in the SA4 region and 20.6% in the SA3 area.
+Bachelor degrees are most prevalent at 24.4%, followed by postgraduate qualifications (11.4%) and graduate diplomas (3.5%).
+Vocational credentials are also common, with 32.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 14.0% and certificates for 18.0%.

-Educational participation is high, with 35.1% of residents currently enrolled in formal education.
+Educational participation is high in Brookwater, with 35.1% of residents currently enrolled in formal education.
 This includes 12.8% in primary education, 11.1% in secondary education, and 6.5% pursuing tertiary education.

 Frequently Asked Questions - Education